 - Focus on your positive qualities, skills and talents.

-- Appreciate all the cool physical things your body can do!
+- Appreciate all the physical things your body can do!

-Subtle media messages about body ‘perfection’ have a sneaky way of working into your subconscious:
+Subtle media messages about body ‘perfection’ have a sneaky way of working into your mind.
+Try to:

 - Choose media that don’t make you feel crap about yourself.

-- Avoid sites, mags and shows that say you need to change your appearance.
+- Avoid accounts, channels, sites and shows that make you feel the need to change your appearance.

-- Ignore those media that suggest the ‘ideal body’ exists.
+- Ignore media that suggest the ‘ideal body’ exists.
 It doesn’t!

 Fashion can make you feel like you’ve got to dress a certain way to be attractive.
-In reality, people find others more attractive when they are their authentic, unique selves:
+In reality, people find others more attractive when they are their authentic, unique selves.
+If you use Instagram, there are a lot of accounts which might help you find a style you can be passionate about.
+A few tips:

 - Wear what makes you feel comfortable.